 To be honest, it is not really easy to put the differences into words, as we are almost on an abstract, philosophical-religious level.
 So here is an attempt:

-• al-Rahmān is more intensive, including in its objects the believer and the , and may be rendered as The Compassionate.
+• al-Rahmān is more intensive, including in its objects the believer and the unbeliever, and may be rendered as The Compassionate.
 Or: The Most Merciful.
 It circumscribes the quality of abounding grace inherent in, and inseparable from, the concept of Allah’s Being. رَحْمٰن is above the human level (i.e., intensely merciful). رَحْمٰن is an , referring to an attribute of Allah and is part of His essence.

 • Al-Rahīm has for its object the believer only and may be rendered as The Merciful.
 Or: the Most Beneficent [to the believers].
 It expresses the manifestation of that grace in, and its effect upon, Allah’s creation: it is an aspect of Allah’s activity.
 Raheem includes the concept of specialty – especially and specifically merciful to the believers.
 Forgiveness is a part of this mercy.
 Rahim indicates what He does: implementing mercy.

 Watch out: رَحْمٰن is used only to describe Allah, while رَحِيم might be used to describe a person/human being as well.
-Muhammad was described in the Qur’an as رَحِيم.
+The was described in the Qur’an as رَحِيم.
 So, never use رَحْمٰن – except for Allah.

 Thus, a possible translation of the meaning of the sentence الرحمن الرحيم could be: In the name of God, The Most Gracious, The Dispenser of Grace.